denizalti/openreplica/src/doc/source/tutorial.rst

 * Note that the script requires host and user-specific credentials and you will have to edit the script for your own use.

+* Note that the nameserver nodes are started in the slave mode.

 You can run the script as follows: